cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :alt: alternate text
     :figclass: align-center

-The defaults tab screen defines the default specifications, settings and services provided when a cluster is initially created.
+The defaults tab screen defines the default services and provider, and optionally a cluster wide required image type or hardware type, to use when a cluster is initially created.
 The provider, hardware type and image type can be selected from the drop down menu among those defined in their corresponding sections.
 The 'Config' box allows JSON-formatted input to define additional custom configurations for defaults (for more information, see :doc:`Macros </guide/admin/macros>`).
-Multiple service can be added as default software capabilities; select a service from a drop down menu and click 'Add service' to add.
+Multiple services can be added as default software capabilities; select a service from a drop down menu and click 'Add service' to add.
 To remove a service, press the '-' next to the service you want removed.
+Everything in this section can be overwritten by the user during cluster creation time, though it is likely only advanced users will want to do so.

 .. figure:: catalog-screenshot-3.png
     :align: center